EmmyAbella444/Unit_4/PROJECT/Project_unit4.md

 ```
 I first defined a Flask route called "save_pdf" that generates a PDF file containing all the posts made by a logged-in user.
 Then I made a function called save_pdf() that first checks if the user is logged in by checking the user_id cookie.
 Then, it connects to the database and use an SQL query to retrieve the title,content,datetime,club,pictures for all posts made by the user with the given user ID.
 Then it uses the FPDF library to create a new PDF object and add a new page to the PDF document.

-The I used a For loop for each post to set the font and adds the post title, club, datetime, image, and content to the PDF.
+Then I used a For loop for each post to set the font and adds the post title, club, datetime, image, and content to the PDF.
 The image is retrieved from the static/images directory using the filename stored in the database.
 The ln() method is used to add a new line after each element is added to the PDF.

 After all posts are added to the PDF document, it defines the output file path for the PDF and saves the PDF document to that path.
 It then creates a Flask response object to send the PDF file as a download.
 It sets the content disposition header to force the file to download with a specified filename.
 Finally, it returns the Flask response object to the user's browser.
+In this way the users are able to download all their activities in pdf format.

 ## Success criteria 4:The website should provide reminders for users to post about their activities.
-To achieve this criteria I decided to create a personal page where the user will be able to see all of their posts and a message will be displayed if the user has not posted anything on the last 7 days.
+To achieve this criteria I decided to create a personal page where the user will be able to see all of their posts and a message will be displayed if the user has not posted anything on the last 7 days:
 ```.py
 # Personal Profile
 @app.route('/profile/<user_id>')